Office of Laboratory Animal Welfare

 - OLAW Webinar: Disaster Planning, March 7, 2013: Stephen Durkee provides best practice insights into developing a disaster plan compliant with the Guide.

-- USDA-APHIS: Contingency Regulations, require all dealers, exhibitors, intermediate handlers, carriers, research facilities and other entities regulated by the Agency under the Animal Welfare Act (AWA) to take additional steps to be better prepared for potential disaster situations.
+- USDA-APHIS: Contingency Regulations: Effective July 31, 2013, the USDA issued a stay of the Contingency Plan regulation.
+This means that the regulation requiring all dealers, exhibitors, intermediate handlers, carriers, research facilities and other entities regulated by the Agency under the Animal Welfare Act (AWA) to take additional steps to be better prepared for potential disaster situations is suspended until the stay is resolved.

 - Emergency Preparedness and Response, is CDC's (Centers for Disease Control and Prevention) primary source of information and resources for preparing for and responding to public health emergencies.